Shekhar C. Mande

-Shekhar C. Mande is Structural and Computational Biologist.
+Shekhar C. Mande (born 5 April 1962) is Structural and Computational Biologist.
 He was the Director General of the Council of Scientific and Industrial Research (CSIR), India, and the Secretary of the Department of Scientific and Industrial Research (DSIR), Ministry of Science and Technology.
 Prior to this, he was the Director of National Centre for Cell Science, Pune.

 He was awarded in 2005 the Shanti Swarup Bhatnagar Prize for Science and Technology, the highest science award in India, in the Biological sciences category.

 Early life and education

 Mande completed his M.Sc. in Physics from University of Nagpur in 1984.
 In 1991, he earned his PhD in Molecular Biophysics, from the Indian Institute of Science, Bangalore working under the supervision of M. Vijayan.
 Following his PhD, he joined Wim G. J. Hol as Postdoctoral researcher at Rijksuniversiteit Groningen in the Netherlands.

 Career

 Mande began his career at Dec 1995 at the Institute of Microbial Technology in Chandigarh.
 In September 2001, he moved to Centre for DNA Fingerprinting and Diagnostics in Hyderabad as a senior staff scientist.
 Between September 2011 and September 2018 He served as director at National Centre for Cell Science in Pune, India.

 He has served on many national and international committees including the scientific advisory committee of the International Centre for Genetic Engineering and Biotechnology, Trieste, Italy; Management Council of the Tata Institute of Fundamental Research (TIFR), Mumbai, Member of the Council of Indian Institute of Science, Bangalore; member of the Management Councils of the Solapur University and the Savitribai Phule Pune University; member of the Governing Body of the Indo-French Centre for Promotion of Advanced Research (CEFIPRA), etc. Currently he chairs the Governing Board of the National Council of Science Museums.
 He is also the National President of Vijnana Bharati, a large voluntary science movement in India with Swadeshi spirit.

 Prior to moving to Delhi in October 2018 to handle Ministry of Science and Technology portfolios, Mande served on many advisory committees in Government Departments.

 Until December 2019, he served as the chair the National Committee for the International Union of Crystallography for the Indian National Science Academy, New Delhi.
+He is serving as President of Indian National Science Academy from 2026 onwards.